annotorious/annotorious-website/src/content/docs/api-reference/drawing-style.md

 ## Dynamic Styling

 In addition to a static style, `setStyle` also accepts a __function that returns a style__.
+The function receives an [ImageAnnotation](/api-reference/image-annotation) and the [AnnotationState](/api-reference/annotation-state) as input.
 You can use this to implement dynamic styles that depend on the data of your annotation.

 ```ts
 anno.setStyle((annotation, state) => {